-- To help students make informed information systems career choices by seeking potential places of employment, practicing resume’ and cover letter writing, obtaining references, and interviewing.
+- help students make informed career choices by seeking potential places of employment, practicing resume and cover letter writing, obtaining references and interviewing.

-- To provide students an opportunity to apply what was learned during coursework (theory, application, skill development, professionalism) to an intensive field experience with hands-on work.
+- provide students with an opportunity to apply what was learned during coursework (theory, application, skill development, professionalism) to a field experience with hands-on work.

-- To broaden the students’ understanding of organizational management, technical requirements, communication techniques, and decision-making processes.
+- broaden a student’s understanding of organizational management, technical requirements, communication techniques and decision-making processes.

-- To allow the intern to assume responsibilities of a non-Intern employee and to function with a minimum of supervision.
+- allow an intern to assume responsibilities of an employee working independently with minimal supervision.

-- To provide LLCC computer science students with valid work experience to include as part of their work history.
+- provide the intern with valid work experience to include in their work history and resume.

 All interns must:

-- Sign a liability waiver and/or take out insurance.
-Note: The organization has the right to refuse an Intern.
-Although the organization benefits from the services of an intern, payment is not required.
+- sign a liability waiver and/or take out insurance.
+Note: The organization has the right to refuse an intern, and payment to the intern is not required.

-- Receive written approval from parent or guardian if less than 21 years of age.
-Be at least 18 years old.
+- be at least 18 years old, and receive written approval from a parent or guardian if younger than 21 years old.

-- Obtain a copy of your transcript from the LLCC customer service desk.
-Confirm that 30 total semester hours at LLCC have been completed and that you’re academic status is favorable (not on academic probation for one full semester preceding the Internship).
+- Evaluate your transcript to confirm that 30 total credit hours at LLCC have been completed, 20 credit hours of required computer science program courses have been completed, and that your academic status is favorable (meaning you’re not on academic probation for one full semester preceding the internship).